HeroesToolChest/HeroesDataParser/README.md

 A `hdp.info` JSON file will be created in the `mods` directory with information about the extraction.
 This file is used for the root command when `mods` is specified for the `storage-type` argument.

+All directories and files that are extracted will be in lowercase characters.

 Example command on Windows that specifies two directories (`thefirelords.stormmod` and `tracer.stormmod`) and filters by `xml` and `txt` file extensions:
 ```